So let's start with the origin of the word, speakeasy:

 Every supper features a thoughtfully crafted multi-course tasting menu served simultaneously to every diner in one large communal space.
 The menu itself changes monthly, but it is only a small part of what we think makes Speak Easy what it is.
 A group begins the evening as a collection of strangers.
 In short order, they realize they share a unique bond.
 They are all the rare type of person who, when offered an opportunity to eat a secret menu in a secret place with people they don’t know, they feel more excited than apprehensive.
 New flavors are great, but new friends are something truly special.

-To become part of the experience, subscribe to speakeasysupperclubga@gmail.com with the subject: Keep Me Posted, or complete the contact form below!
+To become part of the experience, complete the form below.

-When we announce a new supper, our "Keep Me Posted" crew receives an email with the date, time, and location.
-Menus are kept secret unless you ask!
+When we announce a new supper, our club members receive an email with the date, time, and location.
+Menus are kept secret, but we’re happy to divulge a hint or two to assist with beverage pairings.

 -The Speak Easy Team